itdxer/neupy/site/docs/storage.rst

 Storage for Neural Networks
 ===========================

 Save and load layer parameters
 ------------------------------

-NeuPy allows storing network's parameters in a pickle file.
-Here is an example
+NeuPy allows to store network's parameters in a pickle file.

 .. code-block:: python